Skip to main content

 Call 443-856-5379 for a free estimate.
 Licensed & insured contractor.

 Most colonials and split-foyers in Crofton Village, Edinburgh, Nantucket, and Crofton Meadows were built without decks — builders in the 1970s through 1990s simply didn't include outdoor living space as standard.
 Today, homeowners along Urby Drive, Crofton Parkway, and throughout Crofton Woods are adding composite and pressure-treated decks that transform their backyards from unused grass into real living space.
 Crofton's relatively flat lots and consistent home setbacks make deck design straightforward, and the clay soil common throughout the area means footing depth and drainage planning matter more than usual.
+Crofton is a planned community, and many original decks in Crofton Farms, Walden, and Crofton Towne are undersized or no longer meet current IRC code — we rebuild them properly and pull the Anne Arundel County permit as part of the project.

 Outdoor living space adds usable square footage and real value to your Maryland home.
 PRG builds custom decks, screened porches, and covered outdoor areas using pressure-treated lumber, composite, and PVC materials suited to the local climate.